mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 If that function returns `null`, the existing profile picture url is kept.

-> **NOTE:** You may not recognize the `??` syntax, as it's a newer feature of C# called the null-coalescing operator.
+> **NOTE:** You may not recognize the `??` syntax, as it's a feature of C# called the null-coalescing operator.
 It returns the left-hand operand if the operand is not null; otherwise it returns the right hand operand.
 For more information on this operator, check out the official [documentation](https://msdn.microsoft.com/en-us/library/ms173224.aspx).

 Add the `UploadImageAsync` function below the POST controller action.